Chudarsan/python/python_assignment1.md

 	tuple3 = (1,2,"python",True) # with data

 Q42.
 Create a tuple and try to add your name in the tuple.
 Are you able to do it?
 Support your answer with reason.

 	No, once tuple created we can not append elements to it.

 Q43.
 Can two tuple be appended.
 If yes, write a code for it.
 If not, why?

         we can't add elements to a tuple because of their immutable property.
 	There's no append() or extend() method for tuples.

 Q44.
 Take a tuple as an input and print the count of elements in it.

-	by using len() bult in function , tuple lenght can be found len(tupl1)
+	By using len() bult in function , tuple lenght can be found len(tupl1)

 Q45.
 What are sets in Python?

 	A Set is an unordered collection data type that is iterable, mutable and has no duplicate elements

 Q46.
 How can you create a set?